A. Registration Procedure

 B. Course Load

 A student's normal program consists of four courses in the fall and spring semesters and one course in the winter term.
-A minimum of two and a maximum of four winter term courses will count toward the graduation requirement of 36 courses.
 First-year students must be in residence for winter term and enrolled in an academic course.
 Full-time students must take at least three courses per semester.

 All entering first-year students register for a first-year seminar in their first semester at Middlebury.
 Students are encouraged to explore a range of subjects and select the remainder of their first-semester program in consultation with their advisors.
 Final registration for courses occurs after students have attended informational sessions on the various departmental offerings and have taken appropriate placement tests.
 In their first semester students may not take two courses in the same subject, may not register for more than one first-year seminar, may not receive college-writing (CW) credit for a CW course taken concurrently with the first-year seminar, and may register for only one beginning language in the fall term.
 In their second semester, first-year students may register for two courses in one subject with their advisor's approval.